 Average life expectancy

 The average life expectancy of a male in the United Arab Emirates is 76, and 78 for women, and the region has its own distinct health issues.
 Vitamin D deficiency, for example, is one of the biggest afflictions in the UAE.
 This is rather ironic, given the year-long climate of sunshine.
 For women, a shortfall of Vitamin D can have grave repercussions, such as a weakened immune system, diabetes, cardiovascular problems, infertility, and even cancer.
-It is highly advisable, therefore, that women have an all-round annual health check-up.
+It is highly advisable, therefore, that women have an all-around annual health check-up.
 Most medical facilities in the UAE are state of the art, so expats can rest assured that the equipment used during screenings and checks are of the highest quality.

-Accessing women’s healthcare services
+Accessing women’s healthcare services in the UAE

 Accessing women’s healthcare services is straightforward enough, provided you have medical insurance.
 All hospitals offer tailor-made packages depending on your age, sex, and personal medical history.
 Meanwhile, all healthcare centers – both public and private – have websites and/or helplines which allow you to make appointments by phone or online.